Samourai-Wallet/samourai-wallet-android/Guides/Resources & Features.md

 # CAHOOTS

+A suite of tools within Samourai Wallet used to create collaborative CoinJoin transactions between two wallets

+**Make every spend a CoinJoin!**

 ## STOWAWAY

 [Video Tutorial](https://www.youtube.com/watch?v=Pzp8zDCzMUY&list=PLIBmWVGQhizJ-mgDIWO5I5OcJlXc3apTF&index=12&t=0s)

 ### Creating a Stowaway Transaction

-**NOTE: These are temporary steps for power users who wish to help test the bleeding edge of privacy transactions within Samourai Wallet.
-This functionality is provided without a completed UI.**

 Use Stowaway to create a transaction that looks like a "typical" bitcoin transaction but actually is a mini CoinJoin with an obfuscated amount sent on the blockchain. **You can only send a Stowaway transaction to the person you are collaborating with**, so this is a good transaction to use when sending to your privacy conscious friends who use Samourai Wallet.